droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc I - The Walls of Krezk.md

 If asked, Baba Lysaga can inform the players that the she-wolf was a **werewolf**, and that Mother Night is—in addition to her divine portfolio of trickery, death, and the occult—the patron deity of lycanthropes.

-Baba Lysaga cannot tell the players, however, *where* the cavern is actually located, noting scornfully that the *scrying* spell observes only a creature’s immediate surroundings.
+Baba Lysaga cannot tell the players, however, *where* the cavern is actually located, noting scornfully that the *[Scrying](https://2e.aonprd.com/Spells.aspx?ID=1662)* spell observes only a creature’s immediate surroundings.
 To rescue the boy she saw, the players will need to find the cave on their own.
 # I5.
 Return to Krezk
 The players' return to Krezk is eight and three-quarter miles long and takes three hours.
 Alternatively, if the players lack the time to return to Krezk, the journey to Vallaki is four and one-half miles long and takes an hour and a half.

 > [!info]+ **Forced March**
-> Remember that players who travel more than eight hours in one day risk exhaustion, as described in <span class="citation">Travel Pace (Player's Handbook, p.
-181)</span>.
+> Remember that players who travel more than eight hours in one day become Fatigued and can't make Exploration Activities and Sustain until they long-rest.

 Regardless of their destination, the players experience the <span class="citation">Lost Battlefield (p.
 166)</span> event as they pass the point where the Luna River splits.
 # I6.
 The Village of Krezk